abramov7613/dompdfui/README.md

 dompdfui [OPTIONS] INPUT-FILE1 [INPUT-FILE2] [INPUT-FILE3] [...]
 OUTPUT-DIR
 ```

 At least one input file and output directory must be specified.
+The program extracts the PHP interpreter and Dompdf library into a temporary directory, and deletes it after completion if the `--no-clean` option is not specified.
+So this option can be useful to speed up work with frequent launches, and is necessary when running multiple instances of the application at the same time.
 The output file is saved in the specified directory with the extension changed to pdf.
-Options are divided into two categories: for application and for Dompdf library.
+Options are divided into two categories: for application and for Dompdf library:

 ### Application Options